Iran sends message of resistance to US at UNGA

 “It is a victory not just for Iran, but for the transition period of the international order in the post-western world, that the regime that boasts of having hegemony has been mired in such self-made isolation,” Rouhani said.

-US sanctions have crippled Iran's currency and plummeted many into poverty [Abedin Taherkenareh/EPA-EFE]

-Addressing all members of the UNGA, the Iranian president slammed the US for turning its back on the nuclear deal, whose negotiations took more than a decade, while still claiming to support talks.
+Addressing all members of the UN General Assembly (UNGA), the Iranian president slammed the US for turning its back on the nuclear deal, whose negotiations took more than a decade, while still claiming to support talks.

 “The US can neither impose negotiations on us, nor war,” Rouhani asserted.
 “Living with sanctions is difficult, but more difficult is living without independence.”